GodotModding/gmlwiki/docs/guides/integration/mod_loader_options.md

 # Mod Loader Options

-## Mod Loader Options
+For easy configuration of the Mod Loader, you can use the ModLoaderOptions resource.
-For easy configuration of the Mod Loader, you can use the options resource.
 Navigate to `res://addons/mod_loader/options` and double-click `options.tres` to open the resource editor.

 ![](_media/resource_editor.png)